jacobwicks/jacobwicks.github.io/_posts/2020-06-19-rendering-markdown-and-resizing-images-with-react-markdown.md

 That's great.
 And it works because we know that the div is 500 pixels wide, so a picture 475 pixels wide will fit.
 But it's pretty common to use elements that don't have a fixed size, and change based on how big the screen is.
 Would that cause any problems?

 # Change the Container Div to Resize with The Screen
 Change width from 500 pixels to 50 vw.
-This will make the div width half of the width of the browser window.
+This will make the div width half of the width of the browser window. [vw is a CSS unit](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Values_and_units) equal to 1 percent of the width of the viewport.

 {% highlight ts linenos%}
 blockName: divWithVw
 function App() {
     return (
         <div
-            style={{
+          {% raw %}  style={{
                 border: 'solid',
                 borderRadius: 15,
                 marginLeft: 100,
                 marginTop: 50,
                 width: '50vw',
-            }}
+            }} {% endraw %}
         >
             <ExampleMarkdown />
         </div>